 Sarah is our first Dora Opoku Midwives Award winner.
-This is an award for Black, Asian and Minority Ethnic midwives, named in honour of Ghanaian educationalist Dora Opoku.
+This is an award for midwives from Black, Asian or other ethnic communities, named in honour of Ghanaian educationalist Dora Opoku.

 The Iolanthe Award was a huge benefit to funding my studies.
 I am undertaking a Midwifery PhD, and my research project is a qualitative study of the perceptions of Nigerian mothers and midwives of cultural competency in antenatal care.
 The maternal mortality for black women is five times higher compared to white women and there has been links to poor use of antenatal care due to cultural issues.
 This has been a topic that I have been passionate about, being a second generation black African and a mother.
 I was privileged that I was given the first Dora Opoku Award for a BAME Midwife for the recognition of my work.